melgenek/crate/docs/appendices/release-notes/unreleased.rst

 - Fixed an issue that could cause a deadlock, leading to an unavailable cluster if using blob tables and uploading multiple files in parallel.

+- Fixed an issue that caused `generated columns` to become non-generated columns when a new column has been added to the table by `ALTER TABLE` statements.